jcraggs/fe-forum-concept/README.md

 │
 ├── .gitignore                    ->    contains the local files to be ignored e.g. node_modules and knexfile.js
-├── AvaliableScripts.md           ->    markdown document containing information on the reactscripts for this project ├── package.json                  ->    contains the metadata of the npm dependencies and scripts of the project ├── package-lock.json & yarn.lock ->    auto-generated files which store an exact version dependency tree └── README.md                     ->    markdown document containing all the project information
+├── AvaliableScripts.md           ->    markdown document containing information on the reactscripts for this project ├── howToDeploy.md                ->    markdown document containing information on how to host the project on netlify ├── package.json                  ->    contains the metadata of the npm dependencies and scripts of the project ├── package-lock.json & yarn.lock ->    auto-generated files which store an exact version dependency tree └── README.md                     ->    markdown document containing all the project information